mjordan/islandora_solution_pack_xml/extras/parameters_tutorial/README.md

   </xsl:if>
 ```

 The chapter's `<title>` element, plus each of its `<para>` elements, are transformed into simple HTML markup.
 This XSLT also adds a link back to the table of contents (in other words, a link back to the object's standard URL).
-The rendered versionn of the Prologue, for example, looks like this:
+The rendered version of the Prologue, for example, looks like this:

 ![Down and Out in the Magic Kingdom Prologue](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_solution_pack_xml/parameters_chapter.png)